mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

   sound trivial but in reality is often a bigger issue than one might think.
   People are struggling with remembering URLs or accounts for tools or VPNs might be unstable.
-And of course accessibility for people with special needs is critical as well to not exclude entire groups of people potentially.
-Anyone who is not able to access a particular tool is effectively blocked from working altogether.
+And of course accessibility for people with special needs is critical as well to not exclude entire groups of people entirely.
+Anyone who is not able to access a particular tool is effectively blocked from contributing their work altogether.
 - **Availability**: any set of tools a team might choose must also be available.
   The tools a team uses constitute its backbone and if they are not available for some reason, the entire team will be blocked from doing any work.
 While